 A small but important distinction is that unlike outputs, outcomes cannot be targeted directly.
 Program-specific outputs vary because program-specific outcomes vary.
-Project success is judged on delivered outputs, while program success is judged on effected outcomes.7
+Project success is judged on delivered outputs, while program success is judged on effected outcomes.

-Every applicant to a program must clearly articulate and demonstrate how the specific project relates to the goals of the program, what outputs shall be delivered by when, and the anticipated effect of these outputs on the outcomes targeted by the program.
+Every applicant to a program must clearly articulate and demonstrate how the specific project relates to the goals of the program, what outputs shall be delivered, and when such outputs are delivered, and the anticipated effect of these outputs on the outcomes targeted by the program.